pvarki/Docusaurus-docs/docs/dev/integrationrepo/v/1.11.0/integration.md

     KEYCLOAK_HTTPS_KEY_STORE_PASSWORD="input-secure-password"  # pragma: allowlist secret
     KEYCLOAK_HTTPS_TRUST_STORE_PASSWORD="input-secure-password"  # pragma: allowlist secret
     BL_POSTGRES_PASSWORD="input-secure-password"  # pragma: allowlist secret
-    RMMTX_POSTGRES_PASSWORD="input-secure-password"  # pragma: allowlist secret

-Replace "intput-secure-password" with a good passphrase that is unique for each replacment.

 If you wish to use one deployment for longer than the *design lifetime* of 1-2 months you can change the following env variables.
 But do understand that this is **not recommended** and has **security implications**.
 If you do this